-- ✓ Food was predominantly purchased from retail and city market. - ✓ Milk was often directly purchased directly from the farmer/producer rather than through a market. - ✓ Unhealthy foods were purchased mainly from retail shops and city market.
+- ✓ Food was predominantly purchased from retail shops and city markets. - ✓ Milk was often directly purchased from the farmer/producer rather than through a market. - \checkmark Unhealthy foods were purchased mostly from retail shops.

 Note: Data shown are for the subset of households who purchase the food from outside (Figure 11).
-"Others" includes haats, weekly markets, wholesale markets, mobile vendors, and any other purchase source.
-Haats are wholesale markets where foods are sold in bulk directly by manufacturers/ farmers/ artisans at a fair price, in permanent or semi-permanent infrastructure.
+"Others" includes weekly markets, haats, wholesale markets, mobile vendors, government shops and any other purchase source.
+Haats are wholesale markets where foods are sold in bulk directly by manufacturers/farmers/ artisans at a fair price, in permanent or semi-permanent infrastructure.
 Retail shops means fixed or mobile individual shops where foods are sold directly to the consumers, including local grocery stores, specialized shops, vegetable/fruit shops, restaurants, and tea stalls.